 Source: Survey data

-Only a few women (15 per cent) indicated that, in future, they wanted agricultural information to be given them by family members.
+Only a few women (15 per cent) indicated that, in future, they wanted agricultural information to be provided by family members.
 This proportion is much smaller than that of women who wanted information from sources such as television, SHGs, and even farmers’ groups.
 An analysis of the responses also revealed that hardly any women (less than 5 per cent) wished to receive information only from their family members (Table 8).

-A reason for the lack of interest among women in receiving agriculture-related information from family members is likely to be the intra-household norms and power dynamics prevalent in households.
+Another reason for the lack of interest among women in receiving agricultural information from family members is likely to be the intra-household norms and power dynamics prevalent in households.
 This is corroborated by comments made by male farmers in focus group discussions.
 Statements such as “only male members of the family – father, brother, myself – are major contributors to agriculture” illustrate the failure of men to acknowledge women’s contribution to agriculture.

 Self-Help Groups (SHGs)

-As mentioned earlier (Table 3), self-help groups (SHGs) were the biggest existing source of agriculture-related information for women cultivators in Chamarajanagar district, because of an SHG-based extension programme run by a local NGO.
+As mentioned earlier (Table 3), self-help groups (SHGs) were the biggest existing source of agricultural information for women farmers in Chamarajanagar district, because of an SHG-based extension programme run by a local NGO.
 In the focus group discussions, livestock keepers mentioned receiving both credit and information on care of animals through the SHGs.
 Further, the discussions revealed an interest in interacting with experts at SHG meetings, and expressed disappointment with the current extension agents who were providing information only to male SHG members.

-There has been much interest in using mobile phones to provide agricultural extension services to farmers in India (Mittal and Tripathi 2009; Cole and Fernando 2012).
+There has been considerable interest in using mobile phones to provide agricultural extension services to farmers in India (Mittal and Tripathi 2009; Cole and Fernando 2012).
 The latest Socio-Economic and Caste Census indicates that 82 per cent of rural households own a mobile phone (SECC 2011).
 In our survey, 81 per cent of the women respondents reported that they had access to a phone, 13 per cent owned a phone, and another 68 per cent had access to their husband’s or some other family member’s phone.

-However, even among those who owned a mobile phone, only one-fifth wished to gain access to agriculture-related information by means of the telephone.
+However, even among those who owned a mobile phone, only one-fifth wished to access agricultural information by means of the telephone.
 One reason for this could be a lack of knowledge of how to use the phone: while 97 per cent owners of mobile phones knew how to receive calls, only 46 per cent knew how to make calls and only 8 per cent used text messages.
 Knowledge of how to use a phone was even lower among those who had access to a family member’s phone rather than owning a phone themselves.